skylight-hq/skylight.digital/pages/brand/identity/icons.md

   </div>
   </div>
   <div class="grid__content" markdown="1">
-Use the icon on the top for light backgrounds and the icon on the bottom for dark (including the darker blue).
+Use the standard and grayscale icon on the top for light backgrounds and the inverse standard and grayscale icon on the bottom for dark (including the darker blue).
   </div>
 </div>